Tandanya National Aboriginal Cultural Institute

-The Tandanya National Aboriginal Cultural Institute, usually referred to as Tandanya, is an art museum located on Grenfell Street in Adelaide, South Australia.
-It specialises in promoting Indigenous Australian art, including visual art, music and storytelling.
+The Tandanya National Aboriginal Cultural Institute, usually referred to as Tandanya, is an art museum and performance space located on Grenfell Street in Adelaide, South Australia.
+It specialises in promoting Indigenous Australian art, including visual art, music, and storytelling, and has been used as a venue for Adelaide Fringe performances.
 It is the oldest Aboriginal-owned and -run cultural centre in Australia.
+It has been closed for building repairs since May 2023 and is due to reopen in February 2026.

 Naming

 The institute derives its name from Tarndanya, the Kaurna Aboriginal people's name for the Adelaide city centre and parklands area, meaning "place of the red kangaroo".

 History

 Tandanya is the oldest Aboriginal-owned and -run cultural centre in Australia, opened in 1989.
 The first exhibition featured artworks on silk created by women from Utopia in the Northern Territory, entitled Utopia — A Picture Story.

+Since then it has hosted a variety of exhibitions and events, including Adelaide Fringe performances and the national launch of the Indigenous Voice to Parliament's Yes campaign in February 2023.

 Building

 It is housed in the old Grenfell Street Power Station (later a TAFE college) at the eastern end of Grenfell Street in the Adelaide city centre, also the office headquarters of the South Australian Electric Light and Motive Power Company.
 The original building dates from 1901, but it was extensively modified and rebuilt in 1912–13, including the Palladian-style facade.
 The building was heritage-listed on the SA Heritage Register in November 1984.
 There is an "Historic Engineering Plaque" on a ground level plinth just east of the north-east corner of the building, which was dedicated by the Institution of Engineers, Australia, the Electricity Trust of South Australia and the Adelaide City Council on 6 April 1995.

+The building is owned by the Aboriginal Lands Trust.